ajsmith607/memills/content/family-of-edward-hallock-mills/topics/me-mills.md

 [Josiah Shurter](https://www.findagrave.com/memorial/100594864/josiah-shurter) (26 Apr 1815 to 05 Aug 1877) married [Jane (Shutt) Shurter](https://www.findagrave.com/memorial/100594934/jane-shurter) (21 Nov 1825 to 23 Jun 1897).
 The land that starts just west of the lower bridge in Brooktondale and encompasses the area between the southern side of Brooktondale Road and Six Mile Creek, extending many acres westward, is referenced in the deed records of the Tompkins County Clerk as the Josiah Shurter Homestead.

+(Josiah and Jane Shurter were active in the local temperance movement.
+For more information on this, see {{% pagelink "good-templars" %}}.)

 Although Josiah is not listed in the directory below the Stone & Stewart map, the first entry, "E. C. Marsh...Grocery and Provision Store" is almost certainly a reference to the J. Shurter Store.
 [Edward C. Marsh](https://www.findagrave.com/memorial/28741041/edward-c-marsh) (23 Nov 1836 to 25 Jun 1907) is Josiah Shurter's son-in-law, and presumably Josiah's employee.
 As indicated in the 1865 New York State Census for Caroline, Edward and his wife Harriet (Shurter) Marsh were living in the home of Josiah Shurter.
 Both Josiah and Edward Marsh are identified as millers, as the Shurter family also owned the lower grist mill at that time.
+(See Caroline Deeds Book 1, p516, Willis Shurter and Jane his wife to Jacob Vandemark for $5000.
+The deed is dated 16 Dec 1867, but is recorded 22 Dec 1868.)

 {{% fig "me-mills/1865-06-26-NYS-census-caroline-p34" "800" /%}}

+(It is Edward C. Marsh who appears to have carved his name into the {{% pagelink "property-features#the-stone-foundation" "foundation" %}} of Mills' Home at 475 Brooktondale Road.)

 By the late 1860’s, Josiah Shurter’s properties were taken over by his son, [Willis Shurter](https://www.findagrave.com/memorial/162159964/willis_shurter) (1840 to 17 Jan 1914).
 On 16 May 1868, "Willis Shurter and Jane Shurter his wife" sell the store property to [George E. Sanders](https://www.findagrave.com/memorial/89338797/george-e-sanders) (16 Aug 1847 to 01 Nov 1889), and two years later in the 1870 United States Federal Census for Caroline, George E. Sanders is listed in the census as "clerk in store" while George's father, [George Townley Sanders](https://www.findagrave.com/memorial/89338795/george-townley-sanders) (14 Nov 1818 to 04 May 1887) is listed as a "dealer in dry goods & groceries (ret)", in his son's building.